Wednesday, 13 November 2024

 Jade Benham interjected.

+Wayne FARNHAM: I will take you up on that.
 I know the member for Gippsland South will back me up that Thorpdale is one of the highest producing areas in Victoria for that product.
-But getting back to the point, that for over a decade this road has not been fixed is pretty shameful.
-I constantly talk to Regional Roads Victoria about it and they say, ‘We’re monitoring the condition.’
+But getting back to the point: that for over a decade this road has not been fixed is pretty shameful.
+I constantly talk to Regional Roads Victoria about it, and they say, ‘We’re monitoring the condition.’
 I can tell them the condition of it is that it is stuffed.
 It is not that hard.
 You do not have to monitor it.
 What you actually have to do is get a plan to fix it, and it comes back to what Minister Brooks said: funding behind the announcement.
 If you are going to make an announcement, you have got to have the funding behind it.
 You have got to have the funding behind the legislation.
 As far as our roads go, they say they are fixing the roads and they say they are doing the blitzes, but there is no funding.
 So the Victorian public do not believe them because they are getting beaten up and down in their cars when they are driving down roads.
 They are swerving potholes trying to miss them.
-I think we had a pothole every 100 metres in Victoria.
+I think we have a pothole every 100 metres in Victoria.
 At some point in time this government has got to realise that they need an uplift in funding to fix our roads.

 Bronwyn HALFPENNY (Thomastown) (12:36): I am also standing here to speak in favour of the Statute Law Repeals Bill 2024.
 At the outset, I would like to thank and commend the parliamentary counsel and officers and departmental people that have actually had to go through all these pieces of legislation that I will list shortly in order to tidy them up by taking out pieces that no longer apply or things that are out of date or redundant.
 Looking at this piece of legislation, I think it is pretty clear that there is a lot of work involved.
 I am not sure if it is rewarding work – in the sense that it does not actually provide legislation that is life changing, that makes a huge contribution to the way people in Victoria go about their business – but it is something that is very, very important and vital to ensure that our legislation is up to date and that we are decluttering pieces of legislation in which there are references that are no longer necessary or no longer apply.